+The classic game of minesweeper.
 The aim of the game is to uncover all of the squares on the board.
 If a mine is uncovered then the game is over.
 If a mine is not uncovered, then the number of mines adjacent to the current square is revealed.
 The aim is to use the information you are given to work out where the mines are and avoid them.
 When the player is certain that they know the location of a mine, it can be tagged to avoid accidentally "stepping" on it.